 "A transdisciplinary team enables innovation because innovative ideas emerge only when people from different backgrounds communicate needs and work together understanding each other’s language.
 Dr Maret brought his expertise in the study of the Metabolism and Dr Diez Perez his knowledge and expertise in Chemistry.
 Both are based at King’s.

-Mr Jackemeyer and Dr Tao at Arizona State University work in highly complementary fields, and with the work of a highly motivated student, Michael Serhan, the research generated successful and unprecedented ideas, concepts, methods, and a gadget!
+Mr Jackemeyer and the late Professor Tao at Arizona State University work in highly complementary fields, and with the work of a highly motivated student, Michael Serhan, the research generated successful and unprecedented ideas, concepts, methods, and a gadget!
 The PLuS Alliance has been key to all the development and research to date, without its support the work wouldn’t have been possible."

 Professor Wolfgang Maret commented, "I met Dr Forzani at the PLuS Alliance Symposium in 2017 when she gave a talk 'Towards innovative Technologies for Regulation of Iron, and Diabetes-related Metabolism' Iron metabolism is a long tradition here at King's and relates to metal metabolism, one of my research areas.
 Understanding the need for clinical analyses and combining this with novel developments in sensor technologies is the strength of this project and will make important contributions to the field."